luki/2do/README.md

-#Todo
+# 📋 2odo
 Todo is an i/o list manager

-##Functionality
+## 🛠 Functionality
-- It allows you to create a list in code
+- Creating a list in code
-- It allows you to save the list as a formatted file
+- Saving the list as a formatted file
-- It allows you to create a list object from a formatted file
+- Reading a formatted file into a list

-##Additional Inclusion
+## ➕ Additional Inclusion
 - Basic io methods as easy-to-call functions (create, open, read, write)

-##Dependencies
+## 🖇 Dependencies
 - [Chrono](https://github.com/lifthrasiir/rust-chrono)

-##Masthead
+## 👨‍🎨 Masthead
 Rust-written by [Luke Muller](https://twitter.com/betaluki) in Portland, Oregon.